ash0080/gun.doc.cn/API-(v0.3.x).md

 ```javascript
 gun.path('property') /* is not the same as */ gun.path('property').back
 ```

 <br /><br /><br />

 > **Note:** the following documentation is adapted from version `0.2.x`, and is currently under revision.

 <br /><br /><br />

 ------------------------------------
 # <a name="on"></a> gun.on(callback)
+Subscribe to changes on a node or property

   - Retrieve the raw javascript data associated with the `key`, and subscribe to all subsequent realtime changes.
 You want to use this method to actually synchronously react to your data, rather than being stuck in async land.